-Your task now is to go through the supermarkets and shops even more attentively.
-Don't let yourself be "lulled" by the advertising promises and question them.
+Your task now is to pay even more attention to the supermarkets and shops.
+Do not let yourself be "lulled" by the advertising promises and question them.

 Of course, it's also understandable that it can be very overwhelming to find your way through the jumble of seals and symbols.

 What helps, for example, are seals that are checked by independent bodies.
 These are trustworthy.

 You should be suspicious if certain seals are only available in certain supermarkets or only on certain products from individual producers.